zimini/MedicineTracker/README.md

 It uses Devise for user authentication.

-Ajax is used for navigating between different entries (days) of the diary.
+Ajax is used submitting results for different entries (days) of the diary.
+It should also be used when using the 'prev/next' navigation items for diary entries.
 It is also used for adding/removing drugs to/from a prescription.

 It currently uses SQLite for DB but that will be upgraded to MySQL or Postgres at a later date.